secretGeek/documentation/en/fundamentals/reactive-extensions.md

 You can see that `IObservable<T>` returns asynchronously, which makes it similar to `Task<T>`, except it is able to return more than a single element.

-You can also compare `IObservable<T>` to `IEnumerable<T>`.  `IEnumerable<T>` is **pull-based** - that means that you have to explicitly ask it to give you a next element in the sequence (e.g. in a foreach loop, after processing one element, you try to get the next one). `IObserveble<T>` is **push-based** - you do not have to ask for a next element in a sequence, it is delivered to the client whenever a new sequence element is available.
+You can also compare `IObservable<T>` to `IEnumerable<T>`.  `IEnumerable<T>` is **pull-based** - that means that you have to explicitly ask it to give you a next element in the sequence (e.g. in a foreach loop, after processing one element, you try to get the next one). `IObservable<T>` is **push-based** - you do not have to ask for a next element in a sequence, it is delivered to the client whenever a new sequence element is available.

 The syntax for consuming  `IObservable<T>` differs slightly from using both `Task<T>` and `IEnumerable<T>`.
 The core method is called `Subscribe`, and has following signature: